Flevy Management Insights Q&A

 David Tang | Value Chain Analysis

-This article provides a detailed response to: What is firm infrastructure in Porter's Value Chain?
-For a comprehensive understanding of Value Chain Analysis, we also include relevant case studies for further reading and links to Value Chain Analysis best practice resources.
+This article provides a detailed response to: What Is Firm Infrastructure in Porter's Value Chain?
+[Complete Guide] For a comprehensive understanding of Value Chain Analysis, we also include relevant case studies for further reading and links to Value Chain Analysis templates.

 Reading time: 4 minutes